deco775/AirBnB_clone_v2/web_static/README.md

-This directory implements webpage design.
+This directory is meant to  implements webpage design.